NUMEROUS GREYHOUNDS KILLED, (METHOD USED UNKNOWN)

 Caged requested to speak with the racing office on 3 occasions but was told on 2 occasions that it was closed, and on the third occasion while it was open, was refused any communication with the staff in that department.
 On one instance Caged spoke to a member of staff and explained the call was a matter of 'urgent' animal welfare concerns.

-On asking the member of staff his name, she was told she was speaking to a Mr John Hughes.
+On asking the member of staff his name, he replied, Mr Hughes.

-Kerry Elliman made several calls to Poole Stadium, and eventually spoke to the General Manager who told her that they wanted no involvement in the Eve Blanchard case.
+Kerry Elliman made several calls to Poole Stadium, and eventually spoke to the General Manager who told her that they wanted no involvement in the case.

 The Greyhound Board of Great Britain also told us that they wanted nothing to do with the situation.

-On 04.10.17 Eve notified us that the dogs had been destroyed, not even 3 full days after we visited them.
+On 04.10.17 the former trainer notified us that the dogs had been killed, not even 3 full days after we visited them.